-Yeah, but I don't think that WAV600 stuff has anything in common with the Intel AX200 or AX210 which you likely refer to by goods feature/stability experience.
+Yeah, but I don't think that WAV600 stuff has anything in common with the Intel AX200 or AX210 which you likely refer to by good feature/stability experience.
 Unfortunately, those are client only as far as I know so not useful to build any OpenWrt traditional AP like device.

 Hauke Mehrtens once posted a patch for GRX350, but it was not accepted .
 OpenWRT only accepts patches accepted upstream for lantiq .
 If you want to add GRX350 support you should discuss upstream the patches.
 I have Phicomm K3C and BTSmart Hub Type B (xRX350) and I can provide some testing.

 while your efforts are to be commended targa, it's more about performance and functionality than just functionality.

 i too am looking at 4.9. i am hoping my efforts will not be in vein. today is what i call "patch day". i have applied approximately 65 out the 317, so i'm hoping it will get quicker once i get near the tail end.

 very high hopes for this platform. i suspect if it's patched right, there will not need to be much initialisation/mac address assignment at boot. almost like an x86 machine.